 The classic Golden Circle route starts in Reykjavik and follows a loop that includes Thingvellir National Park, the Geysir Geothermal Area, and Gullfoss Waterfall.
 This golden circle loop is well-marked and easy to navigate, with plenty of signs and information points.

 Many visitors drive the route clockwise, but it can be done either way.
 The loop lets you witness some of Iceland's most stunning natural attractions in a single trip, making it a popular choice for tourists.
+The well-maintained roads and clear signage ensure a smooth and enjoyable journey through this breathtaking region.

 Where To Stay Near the Golden Circle?